Suzuki Program

 At Wayland School of Music we do not believe that one approach is “better” than the other.
 Above all, the most important factor in your child’s learning is an expert, experienced and enthusiastic teacher who really knows how to connect with children and is a good personal “fit” for your child.

 However, the two approaches are different in philosophy and “flavor”, and which to choose depends on which you think will be a better fit for your child and your family.
 The table below lists some of the differences.
 Please This email address is being protected from spambots.
-You need JavaScript enabled to view it. to set up a free tryout lesson in either method, or if you have further questions.
+You need JavaScript enabled to view it. to get started in either method, or if you have further questions.

 (Note - a Suzuki method tryout will be in a private lesson format, but serves as a taste of the same methodology used in both private Suzuki lessons and Intro group classes.
 The teacher will help you decide on the best choice for you.)